Qovery/lifecycle-job-examples/README.md

 4. Set the "Root application path" to the example you want to use (e.g. `examples/seed-a-database-with-replibyte`)
 5. Set the "Dockerfile path" to the Dockerfile in the example you want to use (e.g. `Dockerfile`)

+> Are you looking for a complete Lifecycle Job guide?
+Check [this one](https://hub.qovery.com/guides/tutorial/how-to-use-lifecycle-job-to-deploy-any-kind-of-resources/)

 ## Documentation

 - [The Lifecycle Job documentation](https://hub.qovery.com/docs/using-qovery/configuration/lifecycle-job/).